 Frasier's harsh words came back threatening to bring her to tears once more, but it was the soothing tone of Niles' voice that warmed her heart.
 He was always thinking of her.

 "No...
 Your brother didn't hurt me."
 It was what he said about you that hurt me.
 She added silently.
 "I'm just...
 I'm sorry that he got so angry with you last night."

 "It was my fault, Daphne.
 I disgraced myself.
-I... abandoned my guest and ruined my chances of ever-."
+I... abandoned my guests and ruined my chances of ever-."

 "Hush."
 She said putting her fingers on his lips to silence him.
 She tried not to think about how surprisingly soft they felt.
-And she pushed the thoughts that followed from her mind.
+And she pushed the thoughts that followed from her mind as well.

 "Dr. Crane, no matter what your brother said, you did nothing wrong.
 You're hurting and I want to help you."

 He smiled and hugged her.
 "Thank you, Daphne.
 I can't tell you how much your kindness means to me."

 "Well..."
 Daphne said after several seconds in his arms.
 "Since I came over and disturbed your sleep, the least I can do is make you breakfast."

 "Oh Daphne, you don't have to go to all that trouble."